Somewhere between where I came from and where I’m going.

-I left home nearly a decade ago, carrying a kind of expat grief I didn’t have language for yet.
+I left home nearly a decade ago, carrying something I didn’t have language for yet.

 She wasn’t thrilled, but I promised I’d be back after graduating.